alexrudy/AstroObject/_sources/AnalyticSpectra.txt

 Expansion Objects
 -----------------

 These objects expand the concept of an analytic spectrum to be any spectrum which can respond to calls with arbitrary wavelength boundaries.
-The spectra in the InterpolatedSpectrum class can be triggered to respond as if they are infintely dense FLambda spectra, or as if they require resampling from one resolution to another.
-Finally, such spectra can be used as a 1-dimensional interpolation function.
+The spectra in the :class:`InterpolatedSpectrum` class rely on a number of potential methods to calculate the desired wavelength values.
+The public methods for this class are generally the accepted potential resolution methods.

 .. autoclass::
     AstroObject.AnalyticSpectra.InterpolatedSpectrum